 View of lung lobes collapsing

 Then, point the sharp scissor tip away from the lung tissue and remove part of bilateral ventral rib cages to expose the heart [1].
-Use forceps to separate the thymus and soft tissue in the mouse neck to expose the trachea [2].
+Use scissors to remove soft tissue in the mouse neck to expose the trachea [2].

 Talent removing the rib cages which sharp scissors pointing away from the lung

-Talent removing the thymus and extra tissue
+Talent using scissors to remove soft tissue in mouse neck and exposing the trachea

 At the upper end of the trachea, make a small hole of diameter 1.2 millimeters that should allow the passing of a 20 G (pronounce twenty-G) Y-shaped IV (pronounce I-V) catheter tip [1].